Canon 10D vs Fujifilm GFX 50S

 It is notable that the GFX 50S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Both the 10D and the GFX 50S have been discontinued, but can regularly be found used on eBay.
+The 10D was replaced by the Canon 20D, while the GFX 50S was followed by the Fujifilm GFX 50S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Fujifilm GFX 50S Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Fujifilm GFX 50S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.